Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Why doesn't he have a medicine degree?

-Then some really smart people from all over Europe were absolutely
+Oh, then some really smart people from all over Europe

 They're actually using science rather than,

-Christian Huygens sounds like a Meyer suit brand.
+Christian Hogan sounds like a Maya suit brand.

 Yes.